himanimalhotra17/subscription-analytics-tableau-project/README.md

 Even a small retention lift in subscription models creates disproportionate revenue growth.

-🔟 What This Project Demonstrates (For Recruiters)
+##  💼 What This Project Demonstrates

-💼This project shows:
+This project shows:

 ✔ Strong product analytics fundamentals
 ✔ Deep understanding of retention economics